notassigned/webtorrent-desktop/README.md

 ## About
 This fork of [Webtorrent Desktop](https://github.com/webtorrent/webtorrent-desktop) adds the ability to join a room with your friends and watch torrents together in a decentralized fasion.
 This is accomplished thanks to [libp2p](https://github.com/libp2p/libp2p), an awesome modular peer to peer networking stack.

 To join a multiplayer room you can press CTRL+M, or click 'Torrent2gether' in the multiplayer dropdown menu.
 Simply enter a name (optional), and the name of a room.
 Anyone else who enters the same room name will be in the same [gossipsub](https://docs.libp2p.io/concepts/publish-subscribe/) topic.
 The application syncs play/pause/scrubbing with others in the room.
-You can send a torrnet to other clients in the room by right clicking it and selecting "Play in multiplayer".
+You can send a torrent to other clients in the room by right clicking it and selecting "Play in multiplayer".

-Check out the [libp2p controller](https://github.com/notassigned/webtorrent-desktop-multiplayer/blob/master/src/renderer/controllers/libp2p-controller.js) for a working libp2p example using bootstrapping, gossipsub, the kademlia-dht, mdns for local peer discovery, ipv4, and ipv6.
+Check out the [libp2p controller](https://github.com/notassigned/webtorrent-desktop-multiplayer/blob/master/src/renderer/controllers/libp2p-controller.js) for a working libp2p example using bootstrapping, gossipsub, the kademlia-dht, webrtc-star for ipv4-only clients behind nat, mdns for local peer discovery, and ipv6.

+Currently, [js-libp2p](https://github.com/libp2p/js-libp2p) doesn't support NAT hole-punching by default other than that which is built into the webrtc-star transport.
+This transport requires a centralized webrtc-star server that both peers must connect to in order to see each other.
+If peers have ipv6 addresses, this is not necessary as ipv6 addresses are public with no need for NAT.

 ## Install